- Date of birth19 Sep 1992

 US speed skater Brittany Bowe.
 (Athlete, 16 Nov 2019)

-Inline speed skating coach Renee Hildebrand, and her father.
-(Athlete, 16 Nov 2019)
+Inline speed skating coach Renee Hildebrand, current long track coach Ryan Shimabukuro, and her father.
+(Athlete, December 2025)

 In March 2023 she underwent surgery to remove 16 fibroids [non-cancerous growths] from her uterus.
 (Instagram profile, 18 Mar 2023)